martinklepsch/tenzing/README.md

 # Tenzing

-### Tenzing is still work in progress and might not work at all.
-Watch the project to be notified when it's ready.
+**Tenzing is still in an alpha state.
+If you encouter any problems opening an issue would be of great help!**

 Tenzing is a template for Clojurescript applications inspired by [Chestnut][chestnut].
 Just like Chestnut it offers the following